 - Directly related purposes.

-Please be assured that wherever possible SIA uses information in a de-identified form.
+Please be assured that wherever possible the organisation uses information in a de-identified form.
 Personal information will not be disclosed to third parties without your permission, except where permitted or required under the Privacy Act.

-We take steps to protect all personal, sensitive and health information and government related identifiers held by SIA against misuse, interference, loss, unauthorised access, modification and disclosure.
+We take steps to protect all personal, sensitive and health information and government related identifiers held by Spinal against misuse, interference, loss, unauthorised access, modification and disclosure.

 You can access the personal information that we hold about you, and you can ask us to correct the personal information we hold about you.
 For more information, see our Privacy and Confidentiality policy – ‘access to and correction of personal information’.